-Should you get a transmission flush
+Should I get a transmission flush?

 All the quick oil change places push transmission flush services.
 But are they a good idea?